-Under the Company's rolling stock option plan (the "Plan"), the Company is entitled to grant stock options to purchase up to 10% of the issued capital of the Company at the time of an applicable option grant.

-The Plan was re-approved by the Company's shareholders at the Annual Meeting of the Shareholders held on July 13, 2016.
+The Company revised its stock option plan from a 10% rolling stock option plan to a 12% fixed plan (the "Plan"), in which the total number of options shall not exceed 7,344,976, which is 12% of the issued and outstanding number of shares as of the date of approval.
+The Plan was approved at the Company's Annual Meeting of the Shareholders held on June 28, 2017.